Fall 2018 Internship Positions Available

 Knowledge Futures Group: Our fall intern will work closely with the KFG team to help test and launch the next iteration of the PubPub platform.
 The role will involve testing features before roll-out, clearly communicating feedback to the dev team, and helping finalize fall book and journals projects on PubPub.
 Candidates should have an open mind and a willingness to give serious thought to the development process.
 Some copyediting experience and a passion for web design, Photoshop, data visualizations and/or video production a plus but not required.
 The KFG serves as a test kitchen, incubator, and a staging platform for the development and launch of open source publishing technologies and aligned open access publications.
 PubPub, an open authoring and publishing platform initially developed as a Media Lab project, socializes the process of knowledge creation and verification by integrating conversation, annotation, and versioning into short and long-form digital publication.
 The internship will require a commitment of 10 hours per week.
 In your cover letter please let us know about yourself and your interest in working on PubPub as a member of the KFG.

 The MIT Press welcomes applicants from diverse backgrounds.
 Candidates who have significant personal experience or engagement with low-income communities or communities that are underrepresented in scholarly publishing are strongly encouraged to apply.

 MIT is an equal employment opportunity employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, sex, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, ancestry, or national or ethnic origin.

 How to Apply for This Internship:

-For more information on other internships and current job openings, please see our jobs page.
+For more information on current job openings, please see our jobs page.